About

 Playshops led to storytelling, led to working with an improv troupe, led to acting rolls in a couple films, and…led to writing fiction.

-I’ve loved fantasy since I was a kid, but found few protagonists I could identify with.
-For the most part women were idealized beauties or window dressing.
+I've loved fantasy since I was a kid.
+When I was young I found few protagonists I could identify with.
+Way back then women were idealized beauties or window dressing.
 Fully developed females tended to be evil hags instead of heroes.
-So, I wrote my own fantasy.
+So, I started writing my own fantasy.

 In 2014, I attended a master class at Hedgebrook.
 The friendships I made there coalesced into the Roving Writers, my writing group.
 We meet regularly to support each other and our writing.
-Together we’ve workshopped with authors Gail Tsukiyama, Erica Bauermeister and Kathy Fish.
+Together we've workshopped with authors Gail Tsukiyama, Erica Bauermeister, Kathy Fish and Max Hipp.

 Not surprisingly, my writing has expanded beyond fantasy.
 My flash story, It Used to be Called Trenton, won third prize in Writer Advice.
 The Care and Propagation of Azaleas won second prize in the Ageless Authors competition.
 My work has been short-listed in Women On Writing and long-listed in Bumble Bee.